 python3 gbbsmsgtool.py extract B5 --active --output-dir B5_messages --force

-Optional USERS file can be provided to display recipient names for email messages.
+Optional USERS file can be provided to display recipient names for email messages and detect alias usage in bulletin messages.

 USERS File Format (standard GBBS Pro, may vary if modified by sysops):